 Fund financial statements display information at the individual fund level.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for a specific purpose.
 Each fund is considered to be a separate accounting entity.
-Most governments typically have many funds; however, governmental financial statements focus on the most important or "major" funds with non-major funds aggregated in a single column.
-The District has three governmental funds, which are all considered major funds.
+The District uses only a General Fund to account for its operations.
+The principal financial resources are property taxes, water and sewer service fees, tap connection fees and developer advances.
+Expenditures include costs associated with the daily operations of the District.